euler-xyz/euler-price-oracle/README.md

 - `ConstantBackoffLinearStrategy` extends the base algorithm and applies a constant-time backoff to unsuccessful queries.
 When an underlying oracle fails, it will be skipped for the next time period (e.g. 1 hour).

 ### Routers
 Router strategies implement traffic control algorithms.
-Routers are most useful as top-level entry points for the underlying oracle resolution tree.
+A routers is often useful as the top-level entry point for the configuration tree.

 #### Supported Router Algorithms
 - `SimpleRouter` supports an on-chain mapping of `(base,quote) -> oracle`.
 - `FallbackRouter` extends `SimpleRouter` with a fallback oracle that is queried for all unresolved paths.

 ## Composing EOracles
+A *configuration tree* is a tree of EOracles that defines a self-contained oracle configuration.
+Consumers only need to store the root node of the configuration tree.
+A call will resolve via a specific subtree of the configuration tree.
+Leaves are adapters, the contact point with external systems.
+They propagate quotes to the internal strategy nodes, which collapse multiple quotes into one and return it up the ancestry chain.
+The tree branches out when it contains a strategy that connects to multiple child EOracles.
+The resolution tree only defines the topology of the oracle configuration.
+The path taken by a specific call will depend on the logic inside strategies.

+The simplest configuration is a single adapter, e.g. an EOracle that queries a Chainlink feed.
+A more complex configuration is illustrated below:

 ### Example Configuration
 ```mermaid